tuyenhavan/spydis/README.md

-# pydis
+# spydis
-A simple package for calculating drought indices based on time-series remote sensing and gridded datasets
+A simple package for calculating drought indices based on time-series remote sensing and gridded datasets.